mekzy-o/QuidaxBooks/README.md

 # Introduction

 This is a RESTful API for a simple ecommerce service.
-Part of an online assessment for [Quidax](https://www.quidax.com/) Senior Backend Engineer Position.

 ### **Style guide**

 [Airbnb ](https://github.com/airbnb/javascript)(Javascript style guide)